 Landscape Design projects

 Christine Facer Hoffman has produced innovative radical designs for clients in the UK and Italy and highly acclaimed show gardens.
 She has appeared frequently on television in both a scientific and a landscape design capacity.
 Her own Cotswold landscape at Througham Court is widely acknowledged as being in the forefront of contemporary 21st century design.

 She has worked with the late Miriam Rothschild and more recently with the late Charles Jencks developing their shared interest in contemporary science and its interpretation into landscape design.
 She continues progressing their joint project at Througham Court which addresses epigenetics and its contribution to Darwinian evolution.

-Througham Court garden has been featured on BBC Radio 4 "Growing Spaces"; HTV 'Roots and Shoots'; BBC TV Alan Titchmarsh's Garden Secrets, Belgian TV, Austrian TV.
+Througham Court garden has frequently been featured on BBC Radio 4 "Growing Spaces"; HTV 'Roots and Shoots'; BBC TV Alan Titchmarsh's Garden Secrets, Belgian TV, Austrian TV.
 BBC Radio 4 Woman's Hour

 Christine is a freelance lecturer with the most requested topics being the late Lady Walton's garden, La Mortella in Italy, and the Venetian architect Carlo Scarpa.
 She also gives lecture tours of her own scientifically-inspired narrative garden Througham Court (which can be booked on this website).

 University of Gloucestershire

 Christine Lectures to landscape architect students from the University of Gloucestershire on design principles and use of space in contemporary landscape and garden design using Througham Court as an example.
 She is also involved in helping with, and assessing student landscape projects at the University.

 Througham Court garden is frequently featured in the programme of this renowned Science Festival.